starjuice/wait-for-entrypoint/README.md

 The script is configured with the following environment variables:

 * `WAIT_FOR_SERVICES`      - Space-delimited list of host:port TCP services.
 E.g. webserver:443 or 10.0.0.4:80.
+* `WAIT_FOR_SECONDS`       - Seconds to wait for all services to become available.
+Defaults to infinity.
 * `WAIT_FOR_VERBOSE`       - If "1", print message to stdout for each service.
 * `WAIT_FOR_AS_ENTRYPOINT` - Unless "0", act as docker entrypoint for command-line arguments.